-However, information provided to persons not detained remains a concern as the asylum system is not structured for asylum seekers arriving regularly and therefore not taken at the IRC within a controlled environment.
+Information provided to persons who are not detained is also a concern as the asylum system is not structured for asylum seekers arriving regularly and, therefore, those who are not taken to the IRC within a controlled environment.
 There is no systematic and structured way to provide comprehensive information to asylum seekers outside detention.
-They receive only basic information about the asylum procedure but not about their rights regarding reception.
+They only receive basic information about the asylum procedure but not about their rights regarding reception.
 For example, they do not have access to information about access to healthcare or education, while asylum seekers in detention see their basic needs covered.

 Alternative sources of information are available in practice mostly through NGOs and UNHCR.
-For instance, staff of the Jesuit Refugee Service (JRS) Malta visit the IRC after each boat arrival to provide an information session on the asylum procedures as well as on the rights and obligations pertaining to such procedures.
-Previously provided booklets were not available in 2018.
+For instance, staff of the Jesuit Refugee Service (JRS) Malta visit the IRC after each boat arrival to provide an information session on the asylum procedure as well as on the rights and obligations pertaining to such procedures.
 JRS Malta is also available to provide information sessions to asylum seekers who are not kept in detention.
-However, such is only possible if the asylum seekers concerned come to the attention of the said organisation.
+However, that is only possible if the asylum seekers concerned come to the attention of the said organisation.

 Information on the Dublin procedure

 With respect to the Dublin Regulation, some information is provided to asylum seekers with a document that is given to each person by the Immigration authorities upon their arrival.
 The information is contained in a few short paragraphs and is written in English.
 It does not include information on the consequences of continuing to travel to another EU Member State or absconding from a transfer.
-As a result of all this, the information provided cannot be considered to be sufficient for asylum seekers to fully understand the way in which the Dublin system functions as well as its consequences.
-According to legal practitioners operating in the field, it appears that Dublin-related information leaflets for adults and unaccompanied children as included in Annexes X and XI of the Commission Implementing Regulation No 118/2014 are not distributed to asylum seekers.
+As a result, the information provided cannot be considered sufficient for asylum seekers to fully understand the way in which the Dublin system functions as well as its consequences.
+According to legal practitioners operating in the field, it appears that Dublin-related information leaflets for adults and unaccompanied children, as included in Annexes X and XI of the Commission Implementing Regulation No 118/2014, are not distributed to asylum seekers.